confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Type: long
   * Default: 100
   * Importance: low

+``pipeline``
+  The pipeline used to pre-process documents before indexing.

+  * Type: string
+  * Importance: low

 ``connection.timeout.ms``
   How long to wait in milliseconds when establishing a connection to the Elasticsearch server.
 The task fails if the client fails to connect to the server in this interval, and will need to be restarted.